-DRI Healthcare has strong credibility within the pharmaceutical royalty industry, stemming from its deep, specialized expertise and capabilities that span indications, therapeutic areas and geographies, making DRI Healthcare a partner of choice for a large universe of royalty vendors.
+DRI Healthcare has strong credibility within the pharmaceutical royalty industry, stemming from its deep, specialized expertise and capabilities that span indications, therapeutic areas and geographies.
 This has enabled our manager to complete multiple repeat transactions with a single or related counterparty.
 For example, DRI Healthcare completed two transactions with a single academic institution over a three-year period, three transactions with a single inventor over a 10-year period and multiple transactions with a single corporate seller covering a range of products.
 Our manager's strong relationships and demonstrated history of positive experience with counterparties has enabled DRI Healthcare to broaden its relationship network and complete subsequent transactions with other connected parties.

-Capabilities to quickly identify, evaluate and execute prospective transactions
+Capabilities to guickly identify, evaluate and execute prospective transactions